ow-mods/owml/docs/content/pages/guides/prepatchers.md

 This **will not output to the manager window**.
 To test prepatchers, we recommend you launch `OWML.Launcher.exe` in a terminal directly to properly see stdout.

-If a prepatcher errors it *should usually* be outputted to the manage window as OWML is setup to catch and log any exceptions thrown by the prepatcher.
+If a prepatcher errors it *should usually* be outputted to the manager window as OWML is setup to catch and log any exceptions thrown by the prepatcher.

 ### Warnings